HydrologyFrankfurt/ReWaterGAP/docs/api_docs/lateral_water_balance/river.rst

 where :math:`{n}` is river bed roughness :math:`[–]`, :math:`{R}_{h}` is the hydraulic radius of the river channel :math:`[m]` and :math:`{s}` is river bed slope :math:`({m}*{m}^{-1})`.
 Calculation of :math:`{s}` is based on high-resolution elevation data (SRTM30), the HydroSHEDS drainage direction map and an individual meandering ratio.
 The predefined minimum :math:`{s}` is 0.0001 :math:`[{m}*{m}^{-1}]`.

-To compute the daily varying :math:`{R}_{h}`, a trapezoidal river cross section with a slope of 0.5 is assumed such that it can be calculated as a function of daily varying river depth :math:`{D}_{r}` and temporally constant bottom width :math:`{W}_{r,bottom}` [3]_.
-Allen et al. (1994) empirically derived equations relating river depth, river top width and streamflow for bankfull conditions [3]_.
-In former model versions, these equations were also applied at each time step, even if streamflow was not bankfull, to determine river width and depth required to compute :math:`{R}_{h}` and thus :math:`{v}`.
-As usage of these functions for any streamflow below bankfull is not backed by the data and method of Allen et al. (1994), WaterGAP 2.2d implements a consistent method for determining daily width and depth as a function of river water storage.
+Daily varying :math:`{R}_{h}` is calculated assuming a trapezoidal river cross section with a slope of 0.5. :math:`{R}_{h}` then can be calculated as a function of daily varying river depth :math:`{D}_{r}` and temporally constant bottom width :math:`{W}_{r,bottom}` [3]_.
+WaterGAP implements a consistent method for determining daily width and depth as a function of river water storage.
 As bankfull conditions are assumed to occur at the initial time step, the initial volume of water stored in the river is computed as:

 .. math::
 	{S}_{r,max} =